oroinc/documentation/user/concept-guides/payment-configuration/index.rst

 In OroCommerce, payment methods are conditions required for a sale to be completed.
 These can include cash in advance, money orders, authorized payment apps like PayPal, and more.
 To bind any payment method to the checkout process, you need to set up an integration with a payment service that you select.

-OroCommerce works with the following payment methods out-of-the-box:
+OroCommerce works with the following payment methods:

 * :ref:`Check/Money Order <user-guide--payment--check-money-order>`